iPhone 11 Pro Max

 Colors and Storage

-The iPhone 11 Pro Max comes in four colors: gold, Space Gray, silver, and the new-to-Apple Midnight Green.
-Gold and silver feature stainless steel rims with a silver color, while the Space Gray and Midnight Green colors have darkened stainless steel rims.
-All options have black front facing features.
+The iPhone 11 Pro Max comes in four colors: gold, Space Gray, silver, and Midnight Green.
+Gold and silver have stainless steel rims with a silver color, while the Space Gray and Midnight Green colors have darkened stainless steel rims.
+All options have a black front-facing bezel.

 The wide and telephoto lenses have optical image stabilization.

 On October 29, 2019, Apple launched an iOS 13.2 feature called Deep Fusion on the iPhone.
 The app uses machine learning for image processing.
-Deep Fusion is not user-facing and operates automatically in the background when certain criteria are met.
+Deep Fusion is not user-facing, operating in the background automatically when certain criteria are met.
 This feature will not work if the user has enabled "Photos Capture Outside the Frame" in Settings > Camera, and will not work when using the ultra-wide lens.

 Deep Fusion is typically used for sub-optimal lighting scenes.
 Optimal lighting scenarios will instead trigger Smart HDR.

-The iPhone 11 also features a new low-light mode that allows users to take brighter photos with reduced noise and improved clarity in low-light environments.
+The iPhone 11 also has a low-light mode that allows users to take brighter photos with reduced noise and improved clarity in low-light environments.

 Apple also introduced audio zoom, which allows the iPhone microphone to match the audio in zoomed-in video.
 As the user zooms closer to the subject, the accompanying audio will also get louder.